vchain-us/docs/site/vcn/cmd/vcn.md

 ## vcn

-vChain CodeNotary - Notarize and authenticate, from code to production
+vChain Codenotary - Notarize and authenticate, from code to production

 ### Synopsis

-vChain CodeNotary - Notarize and authenticate, from code to production
+vChain Codenotary - Notarize and authenticate, from code to production

 ### Options